Q. Should women still schedule their annual mammograms?

 Q. Should women be concerned if their screening mammograms are delayed by a couple months?

 A: Delaying routine mammograms and breast cancer screenings by a few months might cause women some anxiety.
 However, such delays are unlikely to harm your long-term health.
-On the other hand, if you have a lump or symptoms, you should contact your physician and to schedule a mammogram.
+On the other hand, if you have a lump or symptoms, you should contact your physician and schedule a mammogram.

 Q. Is it safe to go to a doctor’s office?